Sahabzada Yaqub Khan: Ambassadorship to France, United States, and Soviet Union

 After seeking the honorable discharge from the army, he joined the foreign service as a career diplomat in 1972, initially taking his first assignment as Pakistan Ambassador to France until 1973.
 In 1973, Prime Minister Zulfikar Ali Bhutto appointed him as the Pakistan Ambassador to the United States which he served in this capacity until 1979.
 He was sent Pakistan's envoy to United States when the foreign relations with the United States were cooling but he gained international prominence when he became involved with Egyptian ambassador Ashraf Ghorbal and Iranian Ambassador to the United States Ardeshir Zahedi to take part in defusing the siege of three federal buildings in the Washington D.C. by the group of American Muslims in 1977.

-In 1979, he was sent to Moscow and was appointed as Pakistan Ambassador to the Soviet Union where he worked towards building foreign relations with the Soviet Union by signing an educational accord.
+In 1979, he was sent to Moscow and was appointed as Pakistan's ambassador to the Soviet Union where he worked towards building foreign relations with the Soviet Union by signing an educational accord.
 In 1980, he was reassigned in France again where he remained until 1982.